 3.2 Dance’s Helical Model

 The next cycle of communication is not the same as the previous cycle of communication.
-That means communication in one cycle differs from the communication that takes place in the next cycle and does not repeat itself correctly.
+That means communication in one cycle differs from the same communication event that takes place in the next cycle and does not repeat itself correctly.

 The process of communication is both simple and, at the same time, complex to explain.
 Communication can simply be considered as an exchange of messages between two people or a complicated process to establish understanding and build a community.